Guts World Tour: Philanthropy and activism

-At the show on March 12, 2024, in St. Louis, Missouri, where abortion is banned, emergency contraceptives and condoms were distributed.
-The Missouri Abortion Fund, which provides financial assistance to those who cannot afford the full cost of abortion care, thanked Rodrigo for working with the organization, while joking on social media "it’s brutal out here in Missouri," playing on one of Rodrigo's lyrics.
+At the March 12, 2024, show in St. Louis, Missouri, where abortion is banned, emergency contraceptives and condoms were distributed.
+The Missouri Abortion Fund, which provides financial assistance to those who cannot afford the full cost of abortion care, thanked Rodrigo for working with the organization, while joking on social media that "it's brutal out here in Missouri", playing on one of Rodrigo's lyrics.
 Republican Missouri state senator Bill Eigel posted on X that the singer should be "ashamed" for handing out an "abortifacient".
 However, morning-after pills do not end but prevent pregnancy.
 After some criticism, Rodrigo's management team prohibited the abortion funds from distributing contraceptives and supplies at future shows because they would be too accessible to young girls in the audience.
-Informational materials as well as hats, buttons and stickers continued to be distributed.
+Informational materials, hats, buttons, and stickers continued to be distributed.

-On March 26, 2024, Rodrigo announced through her Instagram that she would be donating a portion of the proceeds from the Canadian dates on the tour, which began on the same day in Montreal, to Women's Shelters Canada, which supports shelters across the country and help women and children who are fleeing abuse and violence.
-One month later, at the start of the European leg in Dublin on April 30, Rodrigo notified that part of the profits would be donated to Women Against Violence Europe, in order to prevent all women and their children from any type of violence.
+On March 26, 2024, Rodrigo announced through her Instagram that she would be donating a portion of the proceeds from the tour's Canadian dates to Women's Shelters Canada, which supports women's shelters across the country and helps women and children who are fleeing abuse and violence.
+One month later, at the start of the European leg in Dublin on April 30, Rodrigo notified that part of the profits would be donated to Women Against Violence Europe, to prevent any type of violence against all women and their children.

-During the Asian leg of the tour, Rodrigo made a donation to the Pratthanadee Foundation in Thailand, the Korea Foundation for Women, Harmony House Limited in Hong Kong, NPO Women’s Saya-Saya in Japan, and Aidha in Singapore.
-Rodrigo also donated all the ticket sale profits of her October 5 performance in Santa Maria to Jhpiego Philippines, a Johns Hopkins University-affiliated non-profit organization that helps "women and girls, especially in underserved and conflict-affected areas".
-The concert, which was labeled as a "Silver Star Show", sold tickets all priced at ₱1,500 (approximately US$25) and was held at the Philippine Arena, which holds up to 55,000 seats as the world's largest indoor arena.
+During the Asian leg of the tour, Rodrigo made donations to the Pratthanadee Foundation in Thailand, the Korea Foundation for Women, Harmony House Limited in Hong Kong, NPO Women's Saya-Saya in Japan, and Aidha in Singapore.
+Rodrigo also donated all the ticket sale profits of her October 5 performance in Santa Maria to Jhpiego, a Johns Hopkins University-affiliated nonprofit organization that helps "women and girls, especially in underserved and conflict-affected areas".
+The concert, which was labeled a "Silver Star Show", sold tickets priced at ₱1,500 (approximately US$25) and was held at the Philippine Arena, which has a capacity of 55,000 as the world's largest indoor arena.

-A special performance of Rodrigo at the FireAid benefit concert was announced as part of the Spilled leg of the tour.
-The event took place in Inglewood at the Intuit Dome on January 30, 2025, in order to raise funds to help the population affected by the 2025 Southern California wildfires.
+A special performance by Rodrigo at the FireAid benefit concert was announced as part of the tour's Spilled leg.
+The event took place in Inglewood at Intuit Dome on January 30, 2025, to raise funds for the population affected by the January 2025 Southern California wildfires.

 Concert film

 On October 2, 2024, Rodrigo sent a newsletter to her fans announcing the Guts World Tour film.
 The concert was filmed during her two dates at Intuit Dome on August 20 and 21, 2024.
-The film was released on October 29, 2024, on Netflix.
+The film was released on Netflix on October 29, 2024.

 Set list

 2024

-The following set list is obtained from the February 23, 2024, show in Thousand Palms.
-It is not intended to represent all dates throughout the tour.
+This set list is from the February 23, 2024, concert in Thousand Palms.
+It is not representative of all concerts for the duration of the tour.